ceph/ceph/doc/architecture.rst

  Architecture of Ceph
 ======================

-Ceph is a distributed file system that provides:
+Ceph is a distributed network storage and file system with distributed metadata management and POSIX semantics.

-  * peta-byte scalability
-  * high availability
-  * high reliability
-  * automatic load and capacity balancing
-  * near-POSIX semantics

-and can be accessed via:

-  * a kernel mode client (much like NFS)
-  * a user-mode (FUSE) client
-  * a user-mode client library

-Ceph is built on top of a Reliable Autonomic Distributed Object Store (RADOS), which can be accessed through:

-  *

-Both Ceph and RADOS can be accessed:
 RADOS is a reliable object store, used by Ceph, but also directly accessible.